 From the beginning to space?

 Finally, our interest in hydrothermal vent microbial communities spans much further than the bottom of the ocean.
-It has been hypothesized that life may have originated and evolved near deep-sea hydrothermal systems, and that organisms currently living in these likely analogues of early habitats may still harbor characteristics of early life.
+Some scientists hypothesize that life may have originated and evolved near deep-sea hydrothermal systems, and that organisms currently living in these likely analogues of early habitats may still harbor characteristics of early life.
 Microbes unique to this environment could provide insight into metabolic processes, strategies for growth, and survival of life forms in the subsurface of solar bodies with a water history.
-For example, Jupiter's satellite Europa may harbor a liquid ocean with life-supporting hydrothermal systems beneath its icy shell.
-And the recent detection of methane in the Mars atmosphere has brought considerable attention to methane generation, both abiotic and biotic, and in general, determining if Mars can feasibly support microbial metabolisms that use or generate methane.
-With a sample size of only one, the search for life beyond Earth must begin with life as we know it on Earth, and deep-sea hydrothermal vents are a great place to begin our search for unusual lifeforms that push the limits of life as we know it.

 Sign up for the Ocean Explorer E-mail Update List.